Geri McClymont has been working as a freelance medical interpreter since 2013. She obtained her certification through NBCMI in July 2015.

 Use your phone or another mode of communication such as Skype to practice with your partner.

 Skype is free (as long as both of you have Skype accounts) and very easy to use.
-Use only the voice feature (don’t use the video) since you want to simulate the 12 mini-scenarios on the exam.
+Use only the voice feature (don’t use the video) since you want to simulate the 12 mini-scenarios of the exam in which you won't have any visual aides.

-I recommend using an assisted listening device, such as a headset, headphones or earbuds for several reasons:
+I highly recommend using a listening device, such as a headset (headphones with microphone attached), regular headphones, earbuds or a bluetooth for the following reasons:

 - to ensure that you can hear as well as possible